veersingh9540/Projects_portfolio/DB and EDA projects/README.md

-# :rocket: Hello, This is My Machine learning project Portfolio (Personal Projects).
-# These projects have showcased my EDA, scikit-learn Skills.
+# These projects have been designed for showcasing the MYSQL/NoSQL, performing EDA, data cleaning.

-# Couple of more projects on the way,